jinhongkim1992/Getting-and-Cleaning-Data-Course-Project/README.md

 [Outcomes]

 1. outcome.txt : the tidy data set, which inlcudes the mean and std measures of each activities.
-2. run_analysis.r : R script to cover this work
+2. run_analysis.r : R script to cover this work.
+3. codebook : the summary of variables.